 My personal favorite technique to increase cognitive flexibility in students is a study technique called “teach to learn”.
 The old adage of “when you teach it, you learn it twice” never fails.
 When students have to teach the material that they learn, it forces them to use a variety of cognitive functions.
 Analogies, metaphors, drawings, and physical demonstrations increase cognitive flexibility while cementing the information in a student’s brain.

 In short, cognitive flexibility is crucial as students grow and develop.
 During this time of flux, students need to learn how to adapt and remain calm.
-I hope this tips above help parents and educators everywhere support their students through improved cognition and neuroplasticity.
+I hope the tips above help parents and educators everywhere support their students through improved cognition and neuroplasticity.
 For more tips like these, check out our other blog posts or head over to our services page to apply for a one-on-one academic coach.